Two main things, end to end. Often combined.

 - ※Truck-wrap-to-favicon spec

-- ※Google Business profile setup across metros
+- ※Google Business profile across counties / metros

 Five steps.
 No surprises.